0xPolygonMiden/miden-vm/docs/src/intro/overview.md

 While writing programs in assembly is far from ideal, Miden assembly does make this task a little bit easier by supporting high-level flow control structures and named procedures.

 ## Inputs and outputs
-External inputs can be provided to Miden VM in two way:
+External inputs can be provided to Miden VM in two ways:

 1. Public inputs can be supplied to the VM by initializing the stack with desired values before a program starts executing.
 Any number of stack items can be initialized in this way, but providing a large number of public inputs will increase the cost for the verifier.
 2. Secret (or nondeterministic) inputs can be supplied to the VM via the [*advice provider*](#nondeterministic-inputs).
 There is no limit on how much data the advice provider can hold.